 Arthritis is a major cause of pain, stiffness, and swelling in the shoulder.
 Arthritis can occur for many reasons, including aging, “wear and tear,” injury, autoimmune disease, and inflammatory disease.
 There are over 100 different types of arthritis.
 Osteoarthritis, post-traumatic arthritis, and rheumatoid arthritis are the ones that frequently develop in the shoulder.
 Post-traumatic arthritis can develop in individuals of all ages after a shoulder injury, such as a fracture.

 Osteoarthritis tends to develop as people age.
-It causes the cartilage covering the end of the bones to gradually wear away resulting in painful bone-on-bone rubbing.
+It causes the cartilage covering the end of the bones to wear away gradually, resulting in painful bone-on-bone rubbing.
 Abnormal bone growths, called spurs, can grow in the joint.
 The bone spurs add to the pain and swelling while disrupting movement.

 Rheumatoid arthritis is one of the most serious and disabling types of arthritis.
-It can affect people of all ages, but most frequently occurs in women and those over the age of 30.
+It can affect people of all ages, but most frequently occurs in women and those over 30.
 It is a long-lasting autoimmune disease that causes painful inflammation of the synovium.
 Rheumatoid arthritis also causes joint swelling and deterioration and can affect issues surrounding the joint.
 Pain, stiffness, and swelling are usually ongoing symptoms, even during rest.

-What are the Signs You Need a Shoulder Replacement?
+What Are the Signs You Need a Shoulder Replacement?

 Arthritis can make your joints feel weak or unstable.
-Your shoulder may feel like it “grinds” or “catches” when you raise your arm and you may have difficulty moving it.
+Your shoulder may feel like it “grinds” or “catches” when you raise your arm, and you may have difficulty moving it.
 This can make it challenging to complete common activities, such as putting on your shirt or washing your hair.

 Your doctor may diagnose arthritis by conducting a physical examination.
-You will likely be asked to perform simple arm and shoulder movements to help your doctor assess your muscle strength, joint motion, and joint stability.
+You will likely be asked to perform simple arm and shoulder movements to help your doctor assess your muscle strength, joint motion, and stability.
 Blood tests and other laboratory tests may identify what type of arthritis you have.

 From there, your doctor will determine whether you require a shoulder replacement.
 Shoulder arthroplasty is recommended when non-surgical treatments have provided minimal or no improvement of your symptoms.

-How Long does Shoulder Replacement Surgery Take?
+How Long Does Shoulder Replacement Surgery Take?

-For this procedure, your surgeon will make an incision, approximately six inches long, on the front of your shoulder joint.
-Your surgeon will replace the damaged head of the humerus with a highly-polished metal ball.
+For this procedure, your surgeon will make an incision approximately six inches long, on the front of your shoulder joint.
+Your surgeon will replace the damaged head of the humerus with a highly polished metal ball.
 The metal ball may be surgically implanted in the humerus or attached with surgical cement, depending on the condition of the bone.
 The glenoid is replaced with a plastic socket.